yet-another-static-site-generator/yass/README.md

 To build you need:

-* compiler: GCC with enabled Ada support or (best option) GNAT from:
+* compiler: GCC with enabled Ada support or GNAT from:

   https://www.adacore.com/download/

-* gprbuild: it is included in GNAT and should be available in most Linux distributions too.
+* gprbuild: it is included in GNAT from AdaCore and should be available in most Linux distributions too.

 * libcmark: should be available in every Linux distribution, if not, you can download source code from: